DrA1ex/JS_ParticleSystem/README.md

 The number of subworkers can be selected with the `worker_threads` parameter.
 Supported values are `auto`, `2`, `4`, `6`, and `8`.
 The `auto` mode uses browser hardware concurrency information when available and otherwise falls back to a safe default.
 In practice, `4` threads is usually a good starting point; higher values can help on some desktops, but may also add scheduling overhead.

+The parallel tree scheduler can be tuned with `worker_mt_tree_jobs`.
+Supported values are `auto`, `16`, `32`, `64`, and `128`.
+The default `auto` mode targets roughly 12 subtree jobs per worker and uses dynamic scheduling: when a subworker finishes one subtree job, it receives the next one from the queue.
+This usually improves load balancing on non-uniform particle distributions.

 This backend is the default for `n_body`.
 It requires `SharedArrayBuffer` and cross-origin isolation for real multithreading.
 On static hosting, the app can install a local COOP/COEP service worker and automatically reload once so the page becomes cross-origin isolated.
 If isolation cannot be enabled, the backend falls back to the single-worker path and shows the fallback reason in stats.

 _Demos with different worker thread counts_: